Horologium (The Pendulum Clock) Constellation

 The Latin genitive of the constellation name is "Horologii" (pronounced ˌhɒrəˈloʊdʒiaɪ) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Horologii (the brightest star of Horologium based on the Bayer catalog); or 23 Horologii (the 23th star in the constellation of Horologium based on the Flamsteed catalog).

-Sky chart of Horologium from your location
+Sky Chart of Horologium Constellation

 Here we provide a simplified sky chart of the Horologium constellation.
 Alternatively it is possible to locate Horologium in the night sky using our Online Interactive Planetarium.

-Visibility of Horologium from your location
+Visibility of Horologium Constellation

 Horologium is currently not visible from Greenwich, United Kingdom [change]